 Hemp is a plant grown in the northern hemisphere that takes about 3-4 months to mature.
-The seeds themselves can be consumed or used to produce a variety of food products including hemp milk, hemp oil, hemp cheese substitutes and hemp-based protein powder.
+Hemp seeds can be consumed or used to produce a variety of food products including hemp milk, hemp oil, hemp cheese substitutes and hemp-based protein powder.

-Hemp seeds have a very mild, nutty flavor.
-Hemp milk is made from hulled hemp seeds, water and sweetener.
+Hemp seeds have a mild, nutty flavor.
+Hemp milk is made from hulled hemp seeds, water, and sweetener.
 Hemp oil has a strong "grassy" flavor.

-While hemp is commonly confused with marijuana and belongs to the same family, the two plants are very different.
-Marijuana is grown to contain high amounts of THC (tetrahydrocannabinol), the chemical that is responsible for its psychoactive properties.
+Hemp is commonly confused with marijuana.
+It belongs to the same family, but the two plants are very different.
+Marijuana is grown to contain high amounts of tetrahydrocannabinol (THC), the chemical that is responsible for its psychoactive properties.
 Hemp describes the edible plant seeds and only contains a trace amount of THC.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
+This feature is part of a collection of articles on the health benefits of popular foods.
 It provides a nutritional breakdown of hemp and an in-depth look at its possible health benefits, how to incorporate more hemp into your diet and any potential health risks of consuming hemp.

-According to the USDA National Nutrient Database, two tablespoons of hemp seeds contain:
+According to the USDA National Nutrient Database, a 2 tablespoon serving of hemp seeds weighing 20 grams (g) contains: